k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 3.2 Fabric Data Access Layer

 The following discusses the protocols and standard interfaces through which data can be injected from external sources into the Fabric DB (MicroDB or commonDB).
-Conversely, these same interfaces are used so Fabric data can be published, or accessed by 3rd party systems.
+Conversely, these same interfaces are used so that Fabric data can be published or accessed by 3rd party systems.

 #### 3.2.1 Standard DML via JDBC or ADO.NET